wesleykg/1kp_workflow/README.md

 1. Download wanted 1kp SOAPdenovoTrans assembly
 2. Convert the assembly into a blast database

+### Search
+1. Use blastn to find the gene from annotated genome in the 1kp assembly
+2. Create different versions of search that can be modified from the command line

 #### Codes

 * For 1kp assemblies, use assigned 4-letter code